Long tail: History

 Frequency distributions with long tails have been studied by statisticians since at least 1946.
 The term has also been used in the finance and insurance business for many years.
 The work of Benoît Mandelbrot in the 1950s and later has led to him being referred to as "the father of long tails".

 The long tail was popularized by Chris Anderson in an October 2004 Wired magazine article, in which he mentioned Amazon.com, Apple and Yahoo! as examples of businesses applying this strategy.
 Anderson elaborated the concept in his book The Long Tail: Why the Future of Business Is Selling Less of More.

+Anderson cites research published in 2003 by Erik Brynjolfsson, Yu (Jeffrey) Hu, and Michael D. Smith, who first used a log-linear curve on an XY graph to describe the relationship between Amazon.com sales and sales ranking.
+They showed that the primary value of the internet to consumers comes from releasing new sources of value by providing access to products in the long tail.

 Business

 The distribution and inventory costs of businesses successfully applying a long tail strategy allow them to realize significant profit out of selling small volumes of hard-to-find items to many customers instead of only selling large volumes of a reduced number of popular items.
 The total sales of this large number of "non-hit items" is called "the long tail".

 Given enough choice, a large population of customers, and negligible stocking and distribution costs, the selection and buying pattern of the population results in the demand across products having a power law distribution or Pareto distribution.

 It is important to understand why some distributions are normal vs. long tail (power) distributions.
-Chris Anderson argues that while quantities such as human height or IQ follow a normal distribution, in scale-free networks with preferential attachments, power law distributions are created, i.e. because some nodes are more connected than others (like Malcolm Gladwell’s “mavens” in The Tipping Point).
+Chris Anderson argues that while quantities such as human height or IQ follow a normal distribution, in scale-free networks with preferential attachments, power law distributions are created, i.e. because some nodes are more connected than others (like Malcolm Gladwell's “mavens” in The Tipping Point).